Pakistan: Power outage plunges country into darkness | DW | 09.01.2021

 Pakistan's Energy Ministry urged people to remain calm while the authorities dealt with the problem.
 The ministry said that the outage had been caused by a fault in the power transmission system.

-"Electricity blackout in the country due to sudden drop in the frequency of power transmission system from 50 to 0," it said.
+"Electricity blackout in the country due to sudden drop in the frequency of power transmission system from 50 to 0 in less than a second," it said.

+Initial reports stated that the fault arose in the Guddu power plant and then caused other power plants to shut down.

-A follow-up tweet said the ministry was working to solve the problem "quickly."
+Follow-up tweets said the ministry was working to solve the problem "quickly" and gave updates as different facilities were fired up again.

+"Systematic restoration of power will be initiated soon," they explained.
+"Once the initial frequency is met, the restoration work speeds up."

 The blackout is one of the worst that the country has experienced.
 In 2015, around 80% of the country was left without power after a key transmission line broke down.